projectcalico/calico/about/about-ebpf.md

 * **Tracing** programs can be attached to a significant proportion of the functions in the kernel.
 Tracing programs are useful for collecting statistics and deep-dive debugging of the kernel.  *Most* tracing hooks only allow read-only access to the data that the function is processing but there are some that allow data to be modified.
-  The {{site.prodname}} team use tracing programs to help debug {{site.prodname}}; for example, to figure out why the kernel unexpectedly dropped a packet.
+  The {{site.prodname}} team use tracing programs to help debug {{site.prodname}} during development; for example, to figure out why the kernel unexpectedly dropped a packet.

 * **Traffic Control** (`tc`) programs can be attached at ingress and egress to a given network device.
 The kernel executes the programs once for each packet.
-Since the hooks are for packet processing, the kernel allows the programs to modify or extend the packet, drop the packet, mark it for queueing, or redirect the packet to another interface.  {{site.prodname}}'s eBPF dataplane is based on this type of hook; we use tc programs to load balance Kubernetes services, to implement network policy, and, to create a fast-path for traffic of establishe connections.
+Since the hooks are for packet processing, the kernel allows the programs to modify or extend the packet, drop the packet, mark it for queueing, or redirect the packet to another interface.  {{site.prodname}}'s eBPF dataplane is based on this type of hook; we use tc programs to load balance Kubernetes services, to implement network policy, and, to create a fast-path for traffic of established connections.

 * **XDP**, or "eXpress Data Path", is actually the name of an eBPF hook.
 Each network device has an XDP ingress hook that is triggered once for each incoming packet before the kernel allocates a socket buffer for the packet.
-XDP can give outstanding performance for use cases such as DoS protection (as supported in {{site.prodname}}'s standard Linu dataplane) and ingress load balancing (as used in facebook's Katran).
+XDP can give outstanding performance for use cases such as DoS protection (as supported in {{site.prodname}}'s standard Linux dataplane) and ingress load balancing (as used in facebook's Katran).
 The downside of XDP is that it requires network device driver support to get good performance, and it doesn't inter-work with pod networking very well.

-* Several types of **socket** programs hook into various operations on sockets, allowing the eBPF program to, for example, change the destination IP of a newly-created socket, or force a socket to bind to the "correct" source IP address.  {{site.prodname}} uses such programs to do connect-time load balancing of Kubernetes Services; this reduces overhead because there is no DNAT on the packet processing path.
+* Several types of **socket** programs hook into various operations on sockets, allowing the eBPF program to, for example, change the destination IP of a newly-created socket, or force a socket to bind to the "correct" source IP address.  {{site.prodname}} uses such programs to do connect-time load balancing of Kubernetes Services; this reduces overhead because there is no [DNAT](./about-networking#NAT) on the packet processing path.

 * There are various security-related hooks that allow for program behaviour to be policed in various ways.
 For example, the **seccomp** hooks allow for syscalls to be policed in fine-grained ways.